 Non-operative treatments for bunions can include:

 Surgery to realign and repair the MTP joint is only recommended if non-operative treatments fail to reduce pain to a manageable level.
 There is more than one surgical procedure for a bunion deformity.
 A foot surgeon will determine and explain the type of procedure to be used.
 Most procedures are done on an outpatient basis

-Our podiatrist are highly experienced at diagnosing and treating painful conditions that affect the big toe joint.
+Our podiatrist are highly experienced at diagnosing and treating painful disorders that affect the foot.

-Bunions, gout, and osteoarthritis are all conditions that should be managed as early as possible to prevent or slow down the progression of damage to the MTP joint.
+Bunions, gout, and osteoarthritis are all conditions that should be managed as early as possible to prevent or slow down the progression of damage to the metatarsophalangeal joint.